castanedaM/DTRA_workshop_ENM/index.md

 ## Contributors

-This lesson was inspired by Software and Data Carpentry Workshops.
+This lesson was inspired by Software and Data Carpentry Workshops and created by Mariana Castaneda-Guzman and Luis E. Escobar.

 ## Acknowledgments